 Brain and Nerve Cells Have a Superior Fuel Source

 Most people believe that brain cells need glucose to function properly; although mainstream thinking supports this concept, it is scientifically untrue.
-This is fortunate for AD and PD sufferers with damaged neurons, as glucose cannot be properly utilized within these cells under such circumstances.
-It is also an inherently “dirty” fuel which produces a significant amount of free radical damage to cells and surrounding tissue.
+Damaged neurons cannot properly utilize glucose for fuel but are able to utilize ketone bodies.
+Unlike glucose, ketones naturally burn “cleaner” and create far less free radical damage to cells and surrounding tissue.

 Download this free PDF for easy ways to incorporate brain boosting, ketone forming coconut oil in your diet!